thiagoharry/weaver-window/README.md

 To create portable programs, you should use OpenGL ES 2.0 functions, even if you are running in a system with additional functions and extensions.
-If compiling to Web Assembly, also read the documentation to see if additional compilation flags are needed depending of your OpenG usage.
+If compiling to Web Assembly, also read the documentation to see the additional compilation flags needed depending of your OpenGL usage.

 ## Reference